 An islander at heart, Fernando eventually moved to Hawaii, where he worked for an MRI research program at the School of Medicine of UH, which studied the effects of HIV in the human brain.
 At the same time he served as member of Life Foundation’s Board of Directors, the first and largest HIV/AIDS organization in the Pacific Rim.

 Fernando is one of our HIV/STD Counselors, Linkage Specialist and Navigator.
-He also performs Life Coaching sessions, facilitates a Tuesday night Social for HIV-positive individuals and their friends, and oversees our English class (ESL) on Saturdays.
-Call Fernando for more information on these services, schedule an appointment, or just drop by and say hello.
+He also performs Life Coaching sessions, facilitates our ”Social” on Tuesday nights for HIV-positive men and their friends (7:00 to 9:30 PM), oversees our English class (ESL) on Wednesdays (6:00 to 8:00 PM) and our Spanish class on Saturdays (12:00 to 2:00 PM).
+Call Fernando for more information on these services and programs, schedule an appointment, or just drop by and say hello.

 How to Get Here